 - An episode of Road Rovers had a hero jump out and pop a parachute out, only for a bad guy to cut the strings with a laser.

-- In Star Wars: The Clone Wars General Grievious orders his ship the Malevolence to shoot at fleeing escape pods.
+- In Star Wars: The Clone Wars, General Grievous orders his ship the Malevolence to shoot at fleeing escape pods.
 On the grounds that he has a reputation to keep.
+He also had the slightly more legitimate reason of ensuring that the Republic does not learn of the Malevolence's secret weapon (a giant ion cannon) and begin countermeasures.
+Sure enough, it doesn't take long after some survivors are successfully recovered that the Malevolence is crippled and scuttled.

-- American submarines and aircraft would occasionally do this in World War II if they sank a Japanese ship near Japanese-held or contested islands.
+- American submarines and aircraft would occasionally do this in World War II if they sank a Japanese ship near Japanese-held or contested islands, on the grounds that Allied troops would have to later kill them anyway.
 Early in the war, they tried to rescue survivors from Japanese ships that sank or aircraft that were shot down, but after enough of the survivors refused help or tried to kill their would-be rescuers, preferring to go down fighting rather than be taken prisoner, the Americans lost interest in helping them.
 A regrettable case of I Did What I Had to Do or a serious case of Moral Dissonance, take your pick.
 For their part, the Japanese would often execute rescued American fliers who were shot down over Japanese fleets, sometimes immediately after fishing them out of the water, and more than a quarter of captured westerners died in Japanese captivity.
+They were also known to shell life rafts or dense patches of sailors abandoning ships.

 - The Commando Order in World War II; any commandos captured by the Nazis were to be shot, even if in uniform and/or attempting to surrender.
 However, some commanders, such as Rommel, refused to relay this order to their troops.